girolamopalumbo879/Factor-investing-with-Option-Implied-Higher-Moments-Cumulant-in-a-Mean-Variace-Framework/README.md

 Each model generates its own efficient frontier, tangency (maximum Sharpe) portfolio, and backtest performance through rolling-window simulations.
 The code also computes a comprehensive set of performance metrics (Sharpe ratio, Calmar ratio, Jensen’s alpha, Treynor ratio, Omega ratio) and visualizes cumulative returns and rolling Sharpe ratios over time.

-The repository accompanies the empirical analysis presented in the author’s Master’s Thesis, “Factor Investing in a Mean–Variance Framework: Do Higher-Moment Factors Improve Portfolio Performance?”
+The repository accompanies the empirical analysis presented in the author’s Master’s Thesis, “Factor Investing in a Mean–Variance Framework: Do Option-Implied Higher-Order Cumulants  Improve Portfolio Performance?”
 The work investigates how forward-looking option-implied cumulants behave across different market regimes and whether they enhance portfolio resilience during crises such as the 2008–2009 Global Financial Crisis and the COVID-19 turmoil in 2020.

 The dataset includes daily prices for 360 S&P 500 stocks, the S&P 500 index, and the U.S. 10-Year Treasury yield as the risk-free rate, sourced from S&P Capital IQ.